jabbarman/ai-roundtables/README.md

 - Philosophers of mind, epistemology, and technology
 - Ethicists and policymakers interested in explainability and trust

+## Glossary

+If you're unfamiliar with some of the terminology used in these discussions (e.g., epistemology, interpretability, OOD generalisation), we've compiled a short [Glossary](GLOSSARY.md) to help orient new readers.

 ## Contributions

 This project is curated and maintained by **Joseph Jabbar**.
 Contributions and discussion are welcome: